PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 `4`, affected `418`, and standard `92 / 55 / 196 / 2 / 11` sequential tests
 pass.
 The phase store remains exactly 128 IDs and 128 owners, and the unconsumed-result inventory decreases from 42 to 41.

+The next characterization fixes the adjacent full channel-shuffle/Gather and pre-add/mean/attention observations before any production edit.
+The channel child must receive the exact pass context embedded in the callback-bearing attention context and retain post-Gather cleanup, then the pre-add child must receive the original attention context.
+Both complete seven-slot results must remain unchanged.

+Focused and reference-based affected sequential validation report `2 passed, 1 xfailed` and `424 passed, 1 xfailed`; the sole expected failure is the deliberately absent future owner.
+Production behavior, dependencies, TensorFlow isolation, the 41-result inventory, and the exactly 128-ID/128-owner phase store remain unchanged.